A theory of nonequilibrium steady states in quantum chaotic systems: Numerical experiments in random matrices

 In Fig.~\ref{fig:variance}(b) we compare $\Sigma \epsilon^2$ at different system's size.
 As the system's size increases, the fluctuation of $\Sigma \epsilon^2$ is suppressed.
 We then expect $\Sigma$ to be a smooth function of $\epsilon$ in thermodynamic limit.
-And the platform shifts towards smaller $\epsilon$ as the system's size increases, indicating $\epsilon_- \to 0$ in thermodynamic limit.
+And the plateau shifts towards smaller $\epsilon$ as the system's size increases, indicating $\epsilon_- \to 0$ in thermodynamic limit.
 The numerical results fit with the prediction of NESSH.
-Furthermore, $\Sigma$ keeps a constant to the left of the platform (smaller $\epsilon$), but decays as $1/\epsilon^4$ to the right of the platform (larger $\epsilon$).
+Furthermore, $\Sigma$ becomes independent of $\epsilon$ to the left of the plateau (smaller $\epsilon$), but decays as $1/\epsilon^4$ to the right of the plateau (larger $\epsilon$).
 Note that $\Sigma \propto f_\rho^2$.
 According to the expression of current~(\ref{eq:currexp}), a constant $\Sigma$ at small $\epsilon$ implies that the current decays to zero at large $t$.
 While $\Sigma \sim 1/\epsilon^4$ (or $f_\rho \sim 1/\epsilon^2$) at large $\epsilon$ implies that the current changes linearly at small $t$.
 Because the second derivative of $\int d\epsilon e^{-i\epsilon t} f_I(\epsilon) /\epsilon^2$ with respect to $t$ is $\int d\epsilon e^{-i\epsilon t} f_I(\epsilon)$, which quickly decays to zero as $t$ increases.
 The second derivative being zero indicates that the first derivative, i.e. $dI/dt$ is a constant, or the current changes linearly.
-After the coupling between reservoirs is switched on, $I$ first increases linearly to its quasistationary value, stays at this value for a while, and then decays to zero.
+From the shape of $\Sigma(\epsilon)$ we deduce that, after the coupling between reservoirs is switched on, $I$ first increases linearly to its quasistationary value, stays at this value for a while, and then decays to zero.
 This behavior meets our expectation.